 Like many electroplating processes, silver plating involves creating a circuit within an electrolytic solution that will transfer microscopic particles of silver from a source to your substrate material.
 It can be quite a slow process, but one that produces highly effective results.

-The most obvious application of silver plating is the bright and shiny look it gives to the substrate, which makes it popular for aesthetic purposes.
 However, aside from purely cosmetic effects, silver plated components have a wealth of applications across numerous industries.

+Silver is naturally resistant to numerous chemical substances and is the single most conductive material commonly used in electroplating.
 This makes it an attractive proposition for many industries including automotive (particularly as part of exhaust systems), rail, power generation, industrial, and domestic.

 Silver electroplating technology imparts several excellent properties to base metals.
 It is highly resistant to a number of common chemicals and is remarkably heat resistant.